 The Prayer Pyramid contains the six parts of the Lord’s Prayer.
-There are the three affirmations Accept, Trust, Ask, which are in fact prerequisites for the prayer to work.
+There are the three affirmations Accept, Trust, Ask, which are prerequisites for the prayer to work.
 Then there are three types of prayer requests: Need, Sin, and Lure.
 They cover all possible problems (if you find any that does not, let me know.)

 The first task is to evaluate if we satisfy all prerequisites: